Skip to main content

 Bitcoin Cash's Quantum Resistance Approach

-Bitcoin Cash is addressing this challenge through a unique approach: the May 2026 network upgrade introduces powerful new VM capabilities (loops, functions, bitwise operations, and Pay-to-Script) that enable developers to build quantum-resistant vaults as smart contract applications—without requiring changes to the consensus layer itself.
+Bitcoin Cash is addressing this challenge through a practical, opt-in approach: the May 2026 network upgrade introduces new VM capabilities (loops, functions, bitwise operations, and Pay-to-Script) that enable developers to build quantum-resistant vaults as smart contract applications.
+This expands what wallets and apps can do without forcing an immediate, chain-wide replacement of existing signature schemes.

 Quantumroot: Post-Quantum Vaults (2026)